Youth football leagues across the United States are busy preparing for the upcoming season.

 The best time for leagues to complete an assessment is immediately following the season.
 Springtime presents another chance to manage inventory before the season begins.

+- Organize the equipment room.
 Arrange all football equipment into piles within the equipment room or shed.
 The key is to declutter and organize the workspace.

+- Clean all practice apparel and evaluate equipment.
 Examine all football equipment or practice gear and complete an in-house inspection of the equipment.
 Coaches should look for damaged items and opportunities to repair those pieces.
 Discard items that cannot be repaired or are no longer usable.

+- Work with a representative from your equipment provider to access equipment.
 Bring in an account representative or contact your equipment provider to do an independent evaluation of your equipment.
 During this process, additional equipment may be discarded or selected for repair or reconditioning.

+- Identify equipment that needs to be reconditioned.
 Gather all football helmets and shoulder pads that need to be sent off for reconditioning.

+- Equipment items are returned after reconditioning.
 Riddell will provide leagues with complete equipment inventory lists documenting the different ages for each piece of equipment.
 The inventory list also includes pieces that are no longer cleared for play.

-Note: This final step lets each league know what equipment can be used on the football field.
+This final step lets each league know what equipment can be used on the football field.
 At this time, leagues can determine if new equipment orders are needed.

 According to the National Athletic Equipment Recondition Association (NAERA), any football helmet 10 years or older from the manufacturing date will not be reconditioned.
 It is important to work with equipment providers as helmets reach the end of their life.